cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-his script counts the directories in the PATH
+this script prints the global variables